yashagg2001/PersonalDesktopAssistant/README.md

 13. Can answer general questions (like will you be my life partner etc.)
 14. Can stop listening (by using bye, exit, quit etc. commands)

-if you ask any illogical thing to Robo then it will say:
+if you ask any illogical question to Robo or if your voice is not clear then it will say:
 "Sorry, I couldn't understand.
 Try again"

 ### Libraries required to be installed using Pip Command: